What connects you to Roostr?

 Why is cooking outdoors so much fun?

 I enjoy cooking outdoors through my company 'Lopez Specials'.
 It takes me everywhere.
 Food brings people together and I love seeing that.
-Have you ever stopped to wonder why you look so fascinated at glowing coals or circulating flames?
-That is in your genes and it is part of our necessity for life!
-Cooking together, literally merging with each other, gives confidence.
-I have often seen the tough men from a group standing halfway through the workshop making dishes with fruit and vegetables.
-While they actually wanted to work on the large piece of meat.
+Have you ever wondered why you are so fascinated by glowing coals or circulating flames?
+It's in your genes and it's part of our basic needs!
+Cooking together, literally merging with each other, gives you confidence.
+I've often seen the tough guys from a group making dishes with vegetables and fruit halfway through the workshop.
+While they actually wanted to get started with the big piece of meat.
 You give them more confidence in their passion for food.
-As a chef, that is really cool to see.
+As a chef, that's really cool to see.

-“It's great when you have some tough guys standing in front of you who say they don't like cooking.”
+“It's great when you have a couple of tough guys standing in front of you who say they don't like cooking.”

 Do you draw inspiration from your South American roots?

-To some extent certainly.
+Partly, yes.
 But I get most of my inspiration from everywhere.
-This could be a conversation, image or smell.
-I just need a few directions and the ideas arise.
+This can be a conversation, an image or a smell.
+I only need a few directions and the ideas come.
 This is not a natural gift.
 It is a conscious gift.
 I have studied this for years.
-Am I standing in the supermarket and the sun is shining?
+Am I in the supermarket and the sun is shining?
 Then I get a craving for a sparkling fresh dish and I spontaneously come up with a combination that works.
-You will naturally become good at something you enjoy!
+You automatically become good at something you like!
 I have about a hundred cookbooks.
-But I've never opened them.
+But I have never opened them.
 I like to be creative myself.
-I enjoy experimenting with new flavors and trends.
-I can count on flavors and love herbs and spices.
+I like to experiment with new flavors and trends.
+I can count on flavors and I love herbs and spices.
 They should support your dish.

-You are a butcher by origin.
+You are originally a butcher.
 But very creative with vegetables and fruit.

-A good taste balance is very important with every dish.
-It doesn't just have to be tasty.
-It must meet good structures, flavors and appearance.
+A good balance of taste is very important for every dish.
+It should not only be tasty.
+It should meet good structures, flavours and appearance.
 I like to make works of art from barbecued ingredients.
-Barbecuing is a combination of cool and elegant.
-Barbecuing itself is cool.
-Preparing the dishes is a different world.
-It's elegant.
-The two support each other perfectly.
-That's why I always try to cook diversely with all ingredients that help each other in the final taste.
-It's a bit like the 80/20 rule.
+Barbecuing is a combination of tough and elegant.
+The barbecuing itself is tough.
+Arranging the dishes is a different world.
+It is elegant.
+Those two support each other perfectly.
+That is why I always try to cook diversely with all the ingredients that help each other in the final taste.
+It is a bit like the 80/20 rule.
 That rule comes from gastronomy.
 (80% vegetables 20% meat).
-Barbecuing is a slightly bigger challenge, because you normally eat a lot more meat.
-But I still try to respond to this and incorporate it into my workshops.
+Barbecuing is a bit more of a challenge, because you normally eat a lot more meat.
+But I still try to play into this and incorporate it into my workshops.

 What does one of your works of art look like?

 Nature is my source of inspiration.
-My dish should look like it grew like this.
-A dish must radiate what it has to offer and ultimately look tempting.
-I love making crispy chicken thighs myself.
-I fry them very crispy on the barbecue.
+My dish should look like it has grown that way.
+A dish should radiate what it has in it and ultimately look tempting.
+For example, I really like to make crispy chicken thighs.
+I bake them very crispy on the barbecue.
 There is no satay or marinade involved.
-Just really with just some salt and pepper.
-Then in the meantime I make thin pancakes from flour in Peking duck style.
-I fill it with the crispy chicken thigh, Hoisin sauce, mango, mint, cucumber and spring onion.
-When you eat them, each ingredient shines through perfectly.
+Just really with just some pepper and salt.
+Then I make thin pancakes of flour in Peking duck style in the meantime.
+I fill them with the crispy chicken thigh, Hoisin sauce, mango, mint, cucumber and spring onion.
+When you eat them, every ingredient shines through perfectly.
 You see the chicken, the vegetables, the sauce.
-The meat disappears completely, but you still eat grilled chicken.
-You really don't know what you're tasting!
+The meat disappears completely, but you are still eating grilled chicken.
+You really don't know what you are tasting!

 “I can count with flavors”